Stochastic Calculus via Stopping Derivatives: Stopping derivatives

 We devote the remainder of the section to developing the basic calculus of stopping derivatives.
-Throughout the development, we use~\eqref{equation:csd} above as our main working definition of stopping derivative.
+Throughout the development, we use~\eqref{equation:csd} above as our working definition of stopping derivative.
 We remark that, by working directly with this characterisation of stopping derivatives, we never again in this section use the partition property of stopping functionals.

 Stopping derivatives enjoy analogues of the usual rules of differential calculus.
 We present a selection of such properties: linearity, product and chain rules and a time-change rule.
 The proofs are fundamentally straightforward---indeed, they are very similar to the usual ones.
-Nevertheless, the use of stopping times together with a random $\underline{\varepsilon}$ adds some technical overhead to the arguments.
-The proofs that follow are somewhat cumbersome, and readers who are keen to arrive at the development of stochastic calculus based on drift and variance rate may prefer to skim the remainder of present section and refer back to it only when needed.
+Nevertheless, the use of stopping times together with a random $\underline{\varepsilon}$ adds some technical overhead to the arguments, making the the proofs that follow somewhat cumbersome.
+Readers who are keen to arrive at the development of stochastic calculus based on drift and variance rate may prefer to skip the remainder of present section and refer back to it only when needed.